Spotify: Accounts and subscriptions

 Still shows sponsored content, such as Spotify Showcase banners.

 None of these subscriptions limit listening time.

 In March 2014, Spotify introduced a discounted Premium subscription tier for students in which students in the United States enrolled in a university pay half-price for a Premium subscription.
 In April 2017, the discount was expanded to 33 more countries.

 Spotify introduced a Family subscription in October 2014, which allows up to 5 family members to have a premium subscription.
 In May 2016, the limit was changed to 6 family members, and the price was reduced.
 The Family subscription provides access to Spotify Kids.

 In November 2018, Spotify announced it was opening up Spotify Connect to all of the users using its Free service, however, these changes still required products supporting Spotify Connect to support the latest software development kit.

 In July 2020, Spotify added another tier, Premium Duo.
 This is aimed at couples and it lets up to two people (living at the same address) share a subscription.

-In February 2021, Spotify announced their plans to introduce a HiFi subscription, to offer listening in high fidelity, lossless sound quality.
-On January 10, 2022, the HiFi tier was delayed indefinitely.
-On September 10, 2025, it was announced that Lossless would be rolling out to Premium listeners gradually to more than 50 markets through October.
+In February 2021, Spotify announced its plans to introduce a HiFi subscription, to offer listening in high fidelity, lossless sound quality.
+On 10 January 2022, the HiFi tier was delayed indefinitely.
+On 10 September 2025, it was announced that Lossless would be rolling out to Premium listeners gradually to more than 50 markets through October.

 In August 2021, Spotify launched a test subscription tier called Spotify Plus.
-The subscription costs $0.99 and is supposed to be a combination of the free and premium tiers.
-Subscribers to this plan will still receive ads but will get the ability to listen to songs without shuffle mode and skip any number of tracks.
-The company reported that the tier conditions may change before its full launch.
+At a subscription costs of $0.99 it was meant to be a combination of the free and premium tiers.
+It was dropped as an option in 2022.

 In September 2025, Spotify began removing restrictions preventing free users from listening to specific tracks.
 Mobile listeners are now able to tap on any song or search for what they’d like to play.
 This was previously limited to desktop and iPad users only.